-Heraklion, the capital of Crete, may not be your typical island destination but a worthwhile and fascinating place all the same.
-Inhabited by the Muslims, the Byzantines, the Venetians, and the Ottomans -not to mention the Ancient Minoan civilization- Heraklion is bursting with diverse sites of cultural and historical interest just waiting to be discovered.
+Heraklion, the capital of Crete, may not be your typical island destination, but it's a worthwhile and fascinating place all the same.
+Inhabited throughout the years by the Muslims, the Byzantines, the Venetians, and the Ottomans -not to mention the Ancient Minoan civilization- Heraklion is bursting with diverse sites of cultural and historical interest, waiting to be discovered.

 Palace of Knossos - credits: KevTate999/Depositphotos.com

-Only 5 km from the city, the Palace of Knossos ruins can be reached by public transportation and should be one of the first things you see when you arrive in Heraklion.
+Only 5 km from the city of Heraklion, the ruins of the Palace of Knossos can be reached by public transportation and should be one of the first things you visit when you arrive in Heraklion.
 It is the largest Bronze Age archaeological site in Crete and is considered Europe’s oldest city.
 The site features four wings built around a spacious central courtyard, believed to have been the mythical Labyrinth of King Minos.
 The palace site is extensive, containing ceremonial spaces, living areas, storage rooms, and a sophisticated drainage system.

 2. Old Venetian Harbor